The Construction Sequencertool that is used for creating named sequences for parts and assigning sequence numbers to the parts

 , lottingprocess of creating lots and adding assemblies to them

-tool or Organizertool for categorizing and managing model information, object properties and object property queries, and model object classification
+tool or Organizertool that is used for categorizing and managing model information, object properties and object property queries, and model object classification

 ) then select the Rule Set from available ones previously saved in the drop down list.